a person in a suit sits on an outdoor bench with their head in their hands while dealing with the long term effects of anxiety

 a person looks like they are super happy and super sad showing signs of bipolar disorder

-What Are the Signs of Bipolar Disorder?
+What Are the Signs and Care Options for Bipolar Disorder?

 Bipolar disorder affects an estimated 1% of the global population and is more common in females than in males.
 Elevated moods, followed by long periods of melancholy, are the common signs of bipolar disorder.
 Since the intensity of symptoms of bipolar disorder varies from person to person, a professional diagnosis followed by a personalized treatment…